Vigo: Local government

-Main sights
+Administrative subdivisions

+Vigo is divided into 18 parishes.
+Seventeen of these correspond to traditional ecclesiastical parishes, while the administrative parish of Vigo Centro encompasses the ecclesiastical parishes of Bouzas, Coia, Freixeiro, San Paio and San Xoan do Monte.
+Each parish is further subdivided into barrios or neighbourhoods.

+The parishes of Bouzas, Lavadores and Teis were their own municipalities before they were incorporated into Vigo.

+Tourism

-An industrial and recent city, Vigo has few remarkable old buildings but is home to the Co-Cathedral of Santa María and several museums, most of which were inaugurated between the late 1990s and early 2000s.
+Vigo is home to the Co-cathedral of Santa María and several museums, most of which were inaugurated between the late 1990s and early 2000s.
 Among them are the Museum of Contemporary Art (MARCO) and the Museum of the Sea.
 The oldest museum is the Quiñones de León Municipal Museum.
-The most important historic centre of the region is located in its capital and rival city, Pontevedra.